-Determine if the lifter is capable of performing each intended task, following the SPECIFICATIONS and INTENDED USE instructions.
-Complete the following preparations as well:
+The operator must determine whether the lifter is capable of performing each intended task, in accordance with the SPECIFICATIONS and INTENDED USE sections of this INSTRUCTIONS manual.
+In addition, all of the following preparations must be completed prior to lifting any load.